bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/cpdf.md

 files together and adding a copyright stamp to every page.
 ==========================================================

-cpdf -merge in.pdf in2.pdf AND -add-text “Copyright 2014” -o out.pdf
+cpdf -merge in.pdf in2.pdf AND -add-text "Copyright 2014” -o out.pdf

 Read control.txt and use its contents as the command line arguments
 ===================================================================